ga-wdi-boston/rails-api-routes-controllers/README.md

 ```

 In an actual project, we would probably be accessing this JSON using AJAX,
-but CURL provides us a convenient way of testing our API
+but `curl` provides us a convenient way of testing our API
 without needing to build a front-end.

 ## Creating a New Rails API